Gokulapriya15/Phase-2-NM-Project-/README.md

 Data Preprocessing:

-•Converts text to lowercase
+Converts text to lowercase

-•Removes special characters and numbers
+Removes special characters and numbers

-•Applies lemmatization and stopword removal
+Applies lemmatization and stopword removal

-•Tokenizes and pads sequences for model input
+Tokenizes and pads sequences for model input

 Model Architecture:

-•Embedding Layer
+Embedding Layer

-•LSTM Layer
+LSTM Layer

-•Dropout Layer
+Dropout Layer

-•Dense Output Layer (Sigmoid Activation)
+Dense Output Layer (Sigmoid Activation)

-•Trained for 5 epochs with batch size of 32
+Trained for 5 epochs with batch size of 32

 Model Handling:

-•If fake_news_model.h5 exists, it loads directly
+If fake_news_model.h5 exists, it loads directly

-•If not, the model trains from scratch and saves the trained version
+If not, the model trains from scratch and saves the trained version

 ---